 3. Increased fleet efficiency

 Increased fleet efficiency is another use of AI in the supply chain that has made several organizations implement the use of this technology.
 The essential role of AI in supply chain management is on-time product delivery.
 The advanced AI-based GPS tools enable better navigation and optimization of the route for fleeting and transportation.
 These tools access the most effective route for product delivery by processing the driver, vehicle, and customer data through machine learning.
 Simultaneously, AI and machine learning in the supply chain will help you save both time and money for future shipments.

 4. Competitive edge

-Observing the market trends and patterns is the key to staying ahead in the supply chain business.
+Observing and acting upon the market trends and patterns is the key to staying ahead in the supply chain business.
 AI in supply chain analytics can harness real-time data from external resources such as industrial production, weather, and employment history.
 With all the accumulated data, you can better gauge the market conditions and assess upcoming demands for stable growth.

 5. Simplified inventory management

 Let’s not forget that well-organized inventory management is the foundation of the supply chain business.
 The analytics-based machine vision software can minimize the standard manual input and create accurate forecasts.
 The AI in supply chain management system also interprets real-time machinery data that continuously monitors the inventory and stock in the warehouses.